maestro-server/server-app/README.md

 Development

-Install nodejs, version above 7.6, mongodb need to be running.
+Install nodejs, version above 7.6, and mongodb need to be running.

 ```bash
 npm install